twilkie12/Hardware-Mixer/README.txt

 Occasionally PC doesn't decode serial input, not a big deal it tends to just ignore it

-The atmega sometimes gets stuck in a send and will stop working and just be recieving constant request markers from the PC which will then write to the screen
+The atmega sometimes gets stuck in a send and will stop working and just be recieving constant request markers from the PC which will then write to the screen -- fixed with a timeout kind of thing

 Pressing reset on board takes a significant amount of time for the computer to realise and re-initilize -- Fixed?

 Could possibly add PID recognition for programs, default to whatever name is already there but for some programs maybe have a list of
-PIDS with names the user wants to have used, ie windows systems sounds can be void, "windowsshellexperience" or "Explorer" depending on how windows feels on that day
+PIDS with names the user wants to have used, ie windows systems sounds can be void, "windowsshellexperience" or "Explorer" depending on how windows feels on that day a list of known pids with their custom names could be made and edited by the user Probably should check if program PID's are static or dynamic

-Add play/pause, next, back buttons - Need to find python library to send windows keyboard commands
+Could add play/pause, next, back buttons - Need to find python library to send windows keyboard commands and decide on how to send those/what markers

 Make a config file to have some settings in it for the program.
 Leave a default setting but maybe some adjustable parameters

 RBG lighting settings could be funny, need to figure out how to send to board
 	How many lights, what type, might need to get drivers, i2c maybe too expensive, worth effort?, probably use config file

- Look at getting rid of i2c backpack on LCD to cut cost, have the spare pins for it off IC
+ Look at getting rid of i2c backpack on LCD to cut cost, have the spare pins for it off IC and it might speed everything up although that hasn't been a problem yet even with the slow atmega168

  Is current hardware debouncing good enough -- need to get into ece labs for oscills